alphagov/design-patterns/patterns/addresses.md

 Sometimes referred to as 'postcode lookup'.
 An address finder lets users specify a UK address by inputing their postcode and selecting the address from a list.

+#### Remember...

+* to make it clear that the address finder only works for UK addresses
+* to provide a manual option for people with international adresses or addresses that are missing or badly formed in the Royal Mail database

+#### Example

+Here's an example that combines an address finder, with a free text box.
+This approach potentially combines the benefit of structured data for UK addresses, whilst allowing for any format for non-UK addresses.

 <div class="pattern-example">
 	<form class="form">
 		<div class="js-address-finder">